Gilligan’s Island Transcript

 That boy needs therapy.

 Gilligan stares at the last water as it drips out of the water bag.
-He is ashamed as he turns to the other castaways.
+His face displays the shame he feels as he turns to the other castaways.

 FADE OUT.